publiclab/publiclab-archive/notes/eustatic/07-31-2013/can-we-kick-it-yes-we-can-flickering-flare-signal.md

 ---
-title: Can we kick it?
+title: 'Can we kick it?
 Yes we can.
-Signal from a Flickering Refinery Flare
+Signal from a Flickering Refinery Flare '
 tagnames: gulf-coast, spectrometer, spectrometry, flare, chalmette, distance-spectrometry
 author: eustatic
 path: /07-31-2013/can-we-kick-it-yes-we-can-flickering-flare-signal.md